Skip to Content

 Sunset in Adelaide

-There are numerous cultural events held throughout the year, with the Adelaide Festival in February and March being the biggest.
+It’s a good idea to explore Adelaide, as there are numerous cultural events held throughout the year, with the Adelaide Festival in February and March being the biggest.

 The city is very interesting with some great museums and what I consider one of the best botanical gardens in Australia.